Notes

 Rewards + Defining Success

 Neutralize all threats.
-Specifically (do not tell your players these specifics) the gang must neutralize Dieter, the Pelican, all mycopaths, and banish the Shimmeling.
+Specifically (do not reveal these specifics,) neutralize Dieter, the Pelican, all mycopaths, and the Shimmeling.

-Reward: 240 pounds per cutter (six months’ living expenses.) £20 reduction per goal missed.
-Note: The Gang get a bonus of £60 for turning in the real Professor Manx.
+- Reward: £100 per cutter. £20 reduction per goal missed.
+Secret: Bonus of £60 for turning in the real Professor Manx.

 ABANDONING THE RAID